-Which social media channels are best for your business?
+Which social media channels should your business be using

 You absolutely should grab your brand name on every social media channel you can think of, but you absolutely shouldn’t try to keep up with and post regularly on all of them.
 Trying to stay current on too many social media channels can waste valuable time and ultimately cost you sales.
 So what’s the smart way to advertise online?
 Which social media networks can you safely ignore – and which do you need to check?
 Here’s a run down of the most popular social networks to help you decide whether to follow, like or ignore them.